External quality assessment (EQA) for laboratories participating in the European Antimicrobial Resistance Surveillance Network (EARS-Net)

 The objectives of the EARS-Net EQA exercises are:

 Participation in EQA exercises is useful for production of reliable laboratory results of consistently good quality.
-In the EARS-Net EQA exercises, laboratories are requested to test the bacterial strains by the methods routinely used and the results should then be submitted through a web tool (password-protected) which upon deadline will generate an evaluation report.
-Further, all participating laboratories will receive an individual report through the national EQA coordinator together with a national summary report.
+In the EARS-Net EQA exercises, laboratories are requested to test the bacterial strains by the methods routinely used and the results should then be submitted through a web tool (password-protected) which will generate an evaluation report after validation of the submitted results.

 An EU/EEA summary report (anonymised) will be published on the ECDC website.